A Guide To Optimizing Images For Web and Performance

-Let’s look at an Optimhole as an example of how these plugins work – although each of them has varying features and specifications.
+Let’s look at ShortPixel as an example of how these plugins work – although each of them has varying features and specifications.

 What does this mean?

-Optimhole is probably the easiest-to-use image optimization plugin.
+ShortPixel is probably the easiest-to-use image optimization plugin.
 It requires very little work on your end.
-If you’re still feeling lazy about doing image optimization yourself, you can enjoy letting Optimhole do the work.
-It automatically reduces the size of the images that you upload to an acceptable, lowered file size.
-And, as we mentioned, it further adjusts the size based on individual visitor’s internet bandwidth.
+Simply install it, and click the button to optimize all of the existing images on your WordPress site.
+It automatically reduces the size of all of the new images that you upload to an acceptable, lowered file size.
+Generally 30-50% smaller, depending on the image.

-You can get Optimhole in a free or premium version.
+You can get ShortPixel in a free or premium version.

 Bottom Line: You should optimize your images before uploading them to your website.
 You can either do this using an online image optimizer or a desktop program.
 Alternatively, you can use one of many available CMS plugins.

-Some require optimization prior to upload, while others, like Optimhole, do the optimization simultaneously as you go.
+Some require optimization prior to upload, while others, like ShortPixel, do the optimization simultaneously as you go.
 In other words, they automatically optimize your image as you upload it.

 How To Optimize Images for Web and Performance Using Image SEO